 - 6409 Show management must use an official IHSA, AQHA or NRHA pattern, which must be announced at least one half-hour prior to the class.
 Patterns should be worked as stated, not as drawn.
-The drawn pattern is to give the general idea of how the pattern will appear in the arena.
-Any alterations to class format must be approved by show stewards and be announced at least one half-hour prior to the class. - 6410 The judge may ask a rider to return to ride any approved reining pattern on the same or a different horse. - 6411 If a retest is granted by the Stewards during the horsemanship pattern, the rider may retest on a horse in the ring chosen by the judge without riding the class over in its entirety. - 6412 In the case of a first-place tie in Reining, the tie-breaker ride must be ridden on a different horse.
-If another horse is not available and for ties below first place, the tie is to be broken by the judge, including the option to use the horsemanship score, choosing one maneuver, using the penalty score and/or choosing an appropriate test. - 6413 Judges may not confer on any penalty or maneuver prior to submitting a score.
-If a major penalty (a penalty which results in a no score, o, or 5 point penalty) is unclear, a judge will submit his/her their score and ask that the score be held, pending a conference or review of the official video at the next drag or as soon as practical.
-Should the judges determine via conference or video replay that a penalty was incurred, it should be applied.
-If however, no penalty occurred, the score will be announced as originally submitted.
-No judge shall be required to change his/her their score following a conference or video replay.
-Each judge's decision is an individual call and based on individual decision from a conference or video replay.
-The use of video review equipment by the judges is only permissible if the judge has reason to believe that all entries have been videotaped.
-Only a Judge may request a video review.
+The drawn pattern is to give the general idea of how the pattern will appear in the arena. - 6410 The judge may ask a rider to return to ride any approved reining pattern on the same or a different horse. - 6411 If a retest is granted by the Stewards during the horsemanship pattern, the rider may retest on a horse in the ring chosen by the judge without riding the class over in its entirety. - 6412 In the case of a first place tie in Reining, the tie-breaker ride must be ridden on a different horse.
+If another horse is not available and for ties below first place, the tie is to be broken by the judge, including the option to use the horsemanship score, choosing one maneuver, using the penalty score and/or choosing an appropriate test.